 However, if you are thinking long term and want something that helps the environment and will be hassle-free for a longer period of time, you should begin looking at metal shingles as an option.

-If you live in Indiana, and have a house in Miami County, Grant County, Howard County, or Cass County; then look no further than K Graber Co for more information on stone coated metal roofing.
-We are roofing experts and will be glad to give you a quote!
+If you are considering a new roof, and live in Indiana (Miami County, Grant County, Howard County, or Cass County) then look no further than K Graber Construction for more information on metal roofing.

 We love putting our years of experience to work so you can pick the perfect material for your roof.

 Contact us today and request a free quote for any of our services.
 We look forward to hearing from you!